wwmoraes/site/content/posts/are-you-a-devops-engineer/index.md

 ![https://tenor.com/en-GB/view/qa-gif-26507223](https://media.tenor.com/S-CxC0jhfrMAAAAC/qa.gif)

-Sure, at the end of the day, a business actor still needs to click something somewhere to keep the business running.
+Naturally a business actor still needs to click something somewhere to keep the business running.
 This happens in a system specialized in receiving such input, the frontend - anything beyond it talks machine language.
 Clean architecture anyone?

 ### Operation is not the job